 How to make Fungal Dominant Compost (FDC)

 Bioreactor filling process

 Scott Hortop was kind enough to give us a demo of how he prepares the base material for the composting process that results in the fungal dominant inoculant (FDC).

 Did you know the inoculant has between 300 and 1,700 different fungi in it?
 Wow eh.

 We will be adding a downloadable pdf and video of the bioreactor assembly process as soon as Kelvin can build one.
 Video/graphic support appreciated.
 See our “who we are” page to volunteer.

 Mixing an inoculant for spray or soak

 Sue plants her spinach.
-She reported back that the ONfungi seeds sprouted earlier and appear to be growing faster than the non inoculated.
+She reports back that the ONfungi seeds sprouted earlier and appear to be growing faster than the non inoculated.
 The inoculated seed also weathered a snow storm better.
-She has promised pics to follow.
-(Update: Sue did a video of her plantings.
-Wow.
-Big result.
-Video follows.)

 Planting beet seeds